 Luckily, I found the Bellasera Resort while searching TripAdvisor.
 The hotel has 100 suites, including studio, one-, two-, and three-bedroom accommodations.
 In particular, the two- and three-bedroom suites are spacious options for families or groups of friends visiting Naples together.
 The Bellasera Resort certainly fit our desire to stay together as a family with a bit more privacy (and an extra bathroom, too).

-Plus, its close proximity to Naples’ downtown dining and shopping as well as the beach completed my Florida vacation wishlist.
+Plus, its close proximity to dining and shopping as well as the beach completed my Florida vacation wishlist.

-Just a heads up, this post contains some affiliate links.
+Disclosure: This post contains some affiliate links.
+As an Amazon Associate, The Epicurean Traveler earns from qualifying purchases.
 If you click on one of these links to purchase a product or book a hotel suite, I may earn a small commission.
 This is at no extra cost to you and helps to sustain this blog.
 Thanks in advance for your support!

 Let’s Take A Look Inside The Bellasera Resort’s Suites